MultiSafepay/docs/content/payments/checkout/payment-components/multiple/multiple-1.md

 read_more: '.'
 ---

-To add elements to your checkout page, follow these steps:
+## Add elements to your checkout page

 **1.** Add the Payment Component CSS to the `<head>` of your checkout page:
 ```